The University of Western Australia's Emeritus Professor Charles Oxnard and colleagues have reconfirmed that the “Hobbits” were human after all.

 - A new iPhone app will tell how long it’s been since you and your dog (or cat) last shared a common ancestor.
 “The app works by linking to the website timetree.org, an online database of scientific studies using ‘molecular clocks’. . . to find how long it’s been since the two species last made their evolutionary split.”
 We’ve already discussed the numerous assumptions in the “molecular clock” model, but the real issue here is: are we ultimately any different from our pets?
 The Bible says man is unique and created in the image of God.

 - US scientists find potentially habitable planet near Earth.
 It’s been nicknamed the “Goldilocks planet,” because it’s “just right” for life.
 The planet is in the “habitable zone” of the red dwarf star Gliese 581, so it could have surface water.
 Secular astronomers believe that liquid water and an atmosphere are the key ingredients for a planet to possibly sustain life.
 What do we believe about extraterrestrial life?
-See Key Ingredients for Life.
+See “Proof of Life Evolving in the Universe?”

 - Genes That Make Us Human: evolutionary biologists believe that “the gradual increase from the few thousand genes in a bacterium to the tens of thousands of genes in a person came primarily through genome- and gene-duplication events.”
 Although the researchers analyzed only a portion of the human genome, they think, by extrapolation, that humans have evolved at least 18 new genes.
 See what the Bible has to say on human evolution.